PLEASE UPDATE YOUR WEB BROWSER

 Why did I get two supplemental assessment notices/tax bills?

-If you purchase a property or complete new construction between January 1st and June 30th, you will receive two supplemental assessment notices and tax bills.
+If you purchase a property or complete new construction between January 1st and May 31st, you will receive two supplemental assessment notices and tax bills.
 This is because all property is assessed to the owner of a property as of January 1st (lien date).
-Due to the way the property tax calendar works, reassessments conducted from January 1st to June 30th, change the value of the current and future tax year values.
+Due to the way the property tax calendar works, reassessments conducted from January 1st to May 31st, change the value of the current and future tax year values.

 Do I have to pay the new value amount on the supplemental assessment notice?